liuruomeng/liuruomeng.github.io/index.md

 ---

-# About Ruomeng

-My name is **Ruomeng Liu**.
-I'm currently an M.Phil. student at the University of Hong Kong, where I am affiliated with Journalism and Media Studies Centre ([JMSC](https://jmsc.hku.hk/)) , Faculty of Social Sciences, supervised by Dr. [King-wa Fu](https://sites.google.com/site/fukingwa/).
+My name is Ruomeng Liu.
+I'm currently an M.Phil. student at the University of Hong Kong, where I am affiliated with Journalism and Media Studies Centre ([JMSC](https://jmsc.hku.hk/)) , Faculty of Social Sciences, supervised by Prof. [King-wa Fu](https://sites.google.com/site/fukingwa/).

-I am interested in political communication, media cognition and computational methods.
-I research in socio-techinical system deployed on individual-collective spectrum, and its political and societal implications.
+I use quantitative and computational methods to study the relationship between digital media and politics.

-Prior to HKU, I received my bachelor's degree at University of Chinese Academy of Social Sciences, advised Dr. [Fen Xiang](http://www.mediaresearch.cn/bsxz/202405/t20240517_5752230.shtml).
-More information can be found at my [vitae](./assets/vitae.pdf).
+Prior to HKU, I received my bachelor's degree at University of Chinese Academy of Social Sciences, advised by Prof. [Fen Xiang](http://mediaresearch.cn/bsxz/mkszyyjs/202405/t20240517_5752230.shtml).
+More information can be found at my [vitae](./assets/Vitae.pdf).

 ## Research

-In general, my research interests are **political communication**, **media cognition**, and **causal inference**.
+In general, my research interests are political communication, media cognition, and causal inference.
 I am also interested in emerging computational methodology, especially computational social science, artificial intelligence and computational modeling.

 I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, social physics, social cognitive neuroscience and cultural sociology.
 In light of the diverse interests, my research focuses on the following question: